Clicking Here will take you to Google, remember to hide your tracks

 Christine Hakizimana

-Christine joined Tahirih in 2017 as the Director of Organizational Development.
-As Director, Christine is responsible for human resources functions and executing recruitment and retention programs that make Tahirih the first choice for job seekers committed to justice for women and girls.
+Christine joined Tahirih in 2017.
 Prior to joining Tahirih, Christine served as the Director of Human Resources at Kids in Need of Defense in Washington, D.C. and as the Director of Human Resources and Administration at Big Brothers Big Sisters Independence Region in Philadelphia.
-Christine is a former member of the Keystone Alliance for Performance Excellence Board of Examiners and holds her PHR and SHRM-CP certifications
+Christine is a former member of the Keystone Alliance for Performance Excellence Board of Examiners and holds her SHRM-CP certification.
+She also holds a BS in Human Services and a Master in Social Service and Masters in Law and Social Policy.

 “I am inspired by the courageous women and girls that Tahirih supports and enjoy supporting our team in the important work they do.”